paritytech/nfts-campaign-runner/README.md

     Make sure it is above the Existential Deposit(ED) of the chain!>", "batchSize": "<the number of transactions that are being sent in a batch. default to 100 if not specified>", "metadata": {
-      "imageFolder": "<the path to the media folder that contains the NFT media files>", "extension": "<the extension of the media files that are going to be minted>", "name": "the value for the name field in the instance metadata", "description": "the value for the description field in the instance metadata" }
+      "imageFile": "<the full path to the media file that contains the NFT media file>", "name": "the value for the name field in the instance metadata", "description": "the value for the description field in the instance metadata" }